 For the cake base coarsely chop dates.
 In a pan without oil, roast almonds, hazelnuts, and sunflower seeds until they begin to crack.
 Chop cooled nuts and kernels in a blender.
 They should not be too coarse, so that the mass will keep well but is not ground to flour.
 Add dates, coconut oil, and salt, and continue mixing until you get a sticky mass.

 Fill mass into greased springform (26 cm in diameter), and with a large spoon, press firmly into the form.
 It should create a rim of approx. 2 cm height.
 Place cake base in refrigerator.

 For the filling, pick off basil leaves from stems and finely purée berries with basil leaves.
 Then pass through a sieve.
 Add coconut milk to fruit purée and season to taste with maple syrup and lime juice.
 Then stir in starch and agar-agar with a wire whisk.
 In a saucepan, while stirring continuously, bring berry purée to a brief boil.
 Then pour into a bowl and let cool until lukewarm, stirring occasionally.
-Spread filling on cooled cake base and place tart in refrigerator for at least 4 hours.
+Spread filling on cooled cake base and shake the springform gently to avoid small air bubbles.
+Place tart in refrigerator for at least 4 hours.
 Then garnish with remaining berries.